I'm just going to leave this here. He says all of this so well and so eloquently.

 Wednesday, February 24, 2016

 Parenting a teenage girl is not for the faint of heart.
 And it comes with all sorts of new rules!

 I have put together this partial list of things I have learned.
 It is by no means a complete list, because I don't have the grey matter to devote to all the nuances of parenting a teenage girl, and because the rules are always changing.
 Today, they are as follows:

-2. Making a bowl of ramen half an hour before mom gets home and makes dinner, then turning down dinner, then asking mom to make you eggs and toast at nine-thirty is seriously no big deal.
+2. Making a bowl of ramen half an hour before mom gets home and starts dinner, then turning down dinner, then asking mom to make you eggs and toast at nine-thirty at night is seriously no big deal.
 No. Big.
 Deal.

 Monday, February 22, 2016

 This week, I thought I'd share this article from the Pew Charitable Trust, regarding state coverage levels for autism therapies.

 The article features a terrific animated map of the US that you can mouse-over to see the coverage levels in each state, and the article goes a little more in-depth on some of that expanded coverage (or lack thereof).

 For instance, here in Pennsylvania, you can see that ABA and other autism-related therapies are covered until age 21, with a cap of $36,000.

 It's Friday!
 Can I get a "Hell Yeah?"